-The results of the TA audit included nine Priority II findings.
-The Priority II findings were in the following departments: five in Quality Assurance Management Systems, one in the Data Quality for Organic Analyses, two in the Inorganic and Wet Chemistry Department, and one in Hazardous and Radioactive Materials Management.

 The results of the GEL audit included 11 Priority II findings.
+The Priority II findings were in the following departments: one in the Quality Assurance Department and one in Data Quality for Radiochemistry Analyses.

-The Priority II findings were in the following departments: four in the Quality Assurance Department, four in the Data Quality for Organic Analyses, one in Data Quality for Radiochemistry Analyses, and two in Hazardous and Radioactive Materials Management.
-All findings from the 2012 audit, including two Priority I findings that did not affect
+The results of the ARS audit included 10 Priority II findings.
+The Priority II findings were in the following departments: two Priority II findings in the Quality Assurance Department, one in Data Quality for Inorganic and Wet Chemistry Analyses, four in Data Quality for Radiochemistry Analyses, and three in Hazardous and Radioactive Materials Management.